Vorticode/solarite/docs/index.md

 ### Two-Way Binding

+Two-way binding creates a connection between your component's data and form elements, so changes in either one automatically update the other.
+This is particularly useful for forms and interactive UI elements.

+#### Basic Two-Way Binding

-Form elements can update the properties that provide their values if an event attribute such as `oninput` is assigned a function to perform the update:
+Form elements can update the properties that provide their values when an event attribute such as `oninput` is assigned a function to perform the update:

 ```javascript
 import h from './dist/Solarite.min.js';

 class BindingDemo extends HTMLElement {

 	constructor() {
         super();
         this.count = 0;
         this.lines = [];
         this.render();
     }

 	render() {
 		h(this)`
         <binding-demo>